billbrod/philosophy-of-neuroscience/README.md

 # philosophy-of-neuroscience

-Notes from informal philosophy of neuroscience journal club
+Notes from informal philosophy of neuroscience journal club at NYU.